 Select a Species

-What to feed Baby Sugar Gliders
+What To Feed Baby Sugar Gliders

 The correct diet of sugar gliders is controversial subject.
 Like many animals that are relatively new in the pet trade, a Sugar gliders' nutritional needs are somewhat of a mystery, but the longer they are kept in captivity, the more is known about their needs.
-Unfortunately many books, pet stores and internet sites give out conflicting information, which does little to help the situation.
+Unfortunately, many books, pet stores and internet sites give out conflicting information, which does little to help the situation.
 However, as with most species, discovering what works nutritionally is a matter of trial and error, as there are few studies done on the nutrition of pet species other than cats or dogs.

 Obviously, the requirements of sugar gliders are of importance to their overall health, and they are prone to metabolic bone disease resulting from an improper ratio of calcium to phosphorus in the diet.
 If a diet is relatively higher in phosphorus than calcium, calcium will be leached from the bones and other tissues to balance the levels in the blood.
 This results in a softening of the bones, making them susceptible to fractures, along with a myriad of other health problems related to calcium imbalance.
 Sugar gliders (in the wild) feed on eucalyptus gum, sap, insects, nectar, and honeydew (an excretory product of nectar eating insects).
 They will also eat bird eggs, lizards, small birds and other small prey items.
 This diet is pretty difficult to replicate in captivity.
-So a variety have food have been fed, in an attempt to somewhat mimic their natural intake and to see what makes them thrive in captivity.
+So a variety of food has been fed, in an attempt to somewhat mimic their natural intake and to see what makes them thrive in captivity.
 There are many 'Diet Plans' that have been, and still are used with success.
 The main drawback to these plans, are that they are time consuming to blend, require many ingredients, have to be stored refrigerated, and go bad if not used with-in a few days.
 Although these diets are nutritious, many Glider owners find it tedious to continuously have to find, purchase and blend all the ingredients together on a regular basis.
 Owners typically take on the task for a few weeks, then look for alternative, easier methods of feeding.
 The other drawback to concocting your own diet plan, is that you are never sure that your Glider is getting the correct nutrition.
 Protein, vitamin & mineral content can vary from batch to batch.
 Fortunately, there are now simpler ways to offer a nutritious diet to your Gliders.

-Exotic Nutrition™ supports legitimate scientific research projects with financial donations to help advance the health, and well-being of Sugar Gliders and other exotic mammals.
-A percentage of the profit from each sale goes toward funding of these scientific projects.
+Exotic Nutrition™ supports legitimate scientific research projects with financial donations to help advance the health and well-being of Sugar Gliders and other exotic mammals.
+A percentage of the profit from sales goes toward funding of these scientific projects.
 We hope you will join us in our quest to advance research in the exotic mammal health care fields.

 The Exotic Nutrition Pet Company specializes in the manufacture and distribution of exotic mammal feeds, supplements, and accessories.
-Our facility is located in Southeastern Virginia, We have always prided ourselves in meeting the needs of our exotic mammal friends when they are kept in captivity, and have always strived to bring the finest quality animal diets and accessories to consciences pet owners worldwide.
-Ensuring the health and well being of your captive exotic, is our main concern.
+Our facility is located in Southeastern Virginia.

+We have always prided ourselves in meeting the needs of our exotic mammal friends when they are kept in captivity, and have always strived to bring the finest quality animal diets and accessories to conscience pet owners worldwide.
+Ensuring the health and well-being of your captive exotic is our main concern.

-We are, and will continue to be a company whose objective is to deliver the best possible products and services at an affordable price.
-Our company stands behind the products that we manufacture, and continuously monitors quality and freshness, to offer you, and your pets, the highest quality foods, supplements, and accessories for exotics available.
+We are, and will continue to be, a company whose objective is to deliver the best possible products and services at an affordable price.
+Our company stands behind the products that we manufacture, and continuously monitors quality and freshness to offer you, and your pets, the highest quality foods, supplements, and accessories for exotics available.

-Colleges & Institutions that use our products…
+Some of the Colleges and Institutions that use our products ....

-What to feed Baby Sugar Gliders
+What To Feed Baby Sugar Gliders